zebrunner/javascript-agent-nightwatch/README.md

 ## Attaching artifact references to test and test run

-Labels are not the only option for attaching meta information to test and launch.
+Labels are not the only option for attaching meta information to test and test run.
 If the information you want to attach is a link (to a file or webpage), it is more useful to attach it as an artifact reference (or to put it simply as a link).

 The `#attachArtifactReference()` methods of the `CurrentTest` and `CurrentTestRun` objects serve exactly this purpose.
 These methods accept two arguments.
 The first one is the artifact reference name which will be shown in Zebrunner.
 The second one is the artifact reference value.
+Also you can use `CurrentTest.attachArtifactReference()` in `beforeEach()` hook that means a reference will be assigned for all test cases from the file.

-Also, you can attach artifact references to the entire launch by specifying them in [`nightwatch.conf.js` file](#automation-launch-configuration).
+Moreover, you can attach artifact references to the entire test run by specifying them in [`nightwatch.conf.js` file](#automation-launch-configuration).

 ```js
     const { CurrentTestRun, CurrentTest } = require("@zebrunner/javascript-agent-nightwatch");